Blokyk/ebpf-tunnel/README.md

 make run-rerouter
 ```

+> [!NOTE]
-Note: You will need elevated privilege to run the rerouter; you *are* inserting
+> You will need elevated privilege to run the rerouter; you *are* inserting
-a packet rewriter into the kernel after all, and then tunneling your entire.
+> a packet rewriter into the kernel after all, and then tunneling your entire.

 Currently, this is written mostly to pass things onto a local
 unauthenticated proxy, like Cntlm.
 If you have that installed and setup properly,